 What is the Captain’s Meeting and why is it mandatory?

 The Captain’s Meeting is a mandatory meeting held the week of the tournament.
-This year’s meeting will be held on Monday, April 18, 2016 at 7 p.m. in ITE C80.
+This year’s meeting will be held on Monday, April 17, 2017 at 8 p.m. in ITE C80.
 The captain of each team (or a replacement member) is required to attend this meeting.
 Please do not send more than one representative or we’ll run out of space.
-At this meeting we will announce start times and court placements, discuss official rules for the day of the event, and answer any questions.
+At this meeting we’ll discuss official rules for the day of the event and answer any questions.
 Also, OOzeball is limited to the first 400 teams; if a representative from your team is not at the Captain’s Meeting, your team automatically forfeits and will be replaced by a team on the waiting list.
 It may seem like a lot of slots, but consider the thousands of undergraduate and graduate students, staff, and faculty that may also want to play.
-If you have additional questions regarding the Captain’s Meeting, please contact Emily Johnson.
+If you have additional questions regarding the Captain’s Meeting, please contact Tom Baccaro.

 Is lunch offered during the tournament?

-Dining Services will provide a light luncheon for players with meal plans.
-Flex passes will not be accepted.
+Lunch is not offered, but we are inviting outside vendors to provide light refreshments on-site.
 We encourage you to bring snacks and a water bottle, and we’ll have a hydration station set up to refill water bottles.